-If appointed as the Member's representative, a Provider can appeal on a Passport Member's behalf if the Member has agreed to treatment; Passport has received medical records from the Provider; and/or there is a history of paid Claims for services from the Provider.
-Providers submitting an appeal on a Member's behalf, must include a signed and dated request from the Member with the name of the representative and the specific service that is being appealed.
+A Provider can appeal on a Passport Member's behalf if the Member has agreed to treatment; Passport has received medical records from the Provider; and/or there is a history of paid Claims for services from the Provider.

 Throughout this "Internal Appeals and External Review" section, any reference to the term "Member" and "Member's" may include the person or entity who initiated the request (including the Member's authorized representative).